Two data center (2DC) deployments Beta

 For details on the two data center (2DC) deployment architecture and supported replication scenarios, see Two data center (2DC) deployments.

-Follow the steps below to set up a two data center (2DC) deployment using either unidirectional (one-way) or bidirectional (two-way) replication between the data centers.
+Follow the steps below to set up a 2DC deployment using either unidirectional (aka master-follower) or bidirectional (aka multi-master) replication between the data centers.